Facebook Badge

 (In) conclusion.

 The stereotypes that often come with leading a single life are generally categorised into one group: loneliness.
-It is so often assumed that those who have not yet found that special person who makes the world a little brighter are experiencing those god-awful waves of loneliness.
+It is so often assumed that those who have not yet found that special person who makes the world a little perkier are experiencing those god-awful waves of loneliness.
 In reality, there is a magnificent difference between being lonely and being alone.

 Being lonely is that kind of aching that resonates in your chest.
 That dull, constant feeling that follows you around all day long.
 It doesn’t matter what you’re doing or whom you’re with, it’s impossible to shake that feeling.
-Typically, these feelings are most prominent after recently losing that person who made your world a little brighter.
+Typically, these feelings are most prominent after recently losing that person who made your world a little sunnier.

 (Foot) note.